Other Barcelona sightseeing you can’t miss

-Spain’s vast culture is driven by its unique markets.
-From San Miguel and San Anton in Madrid to La Boqueria in Barcelona, a surprising variety of unique souvenirs, fashion, and collectibles can be found and purchased in these remarkable places.
+Markets in Barcelona city showcase Spain’s vibrant culture.
+From San Miguel and San Anton in Madrid to the iconic La Boqueria in Barcelona, a surprising variety of unique souvenirs, fashion, and collectibles can be found and purchased in these remarkable places.
 Also, they serve as touristic destinations of gastronomic delicatessen to spoil your refined taste.

 Let’s have a quick glimpse of their history, but this time we’ll focus on the city of Barcelona.
 The first market was built in what is now known as Portal del Angel, see below where is located: